Wally Hedrick: The Six Gallery, happenings, and funk art

-Made from what was known as the King Ubu Gallery ("an all poet thing"), in 1954, Hedrick co-founded The Six Gallery in San Francisco, California with David Simpson, Hayward King, John Allen Ryan, Deborah Remington and Jack Spicer—and by 1955, had "become the official director".
+Made from what was known as the King Ubu Gallery ("an all poet thing"), in 1954, Hedrick co-founded The Six Gallery in San Francisco, California with David Simpson, Hayward Ellis King, John Allen Ryan, Deborah Remington and Jack Spicer—and by 1955, had "become the official director".
 Although "the activities of the "6" were poorly documented", the Six Gallery functioned as an underground art gallery for the members and a meeting place for poets and literati alike.
 "The Six" was a focal point for countercultural activity during a crucial transition point—unconventional artists were deep underground—partly because no audience encouraged them to emerge, partly because it was safer there.
 "The Six" delighted at the chance to defy authority.
 As the gallery director, Hedrick organized and participated in the spontaneous exhibition/poetry reading/performance events that were the precursors of the 'Happenings' of the 1960s.
 "We didn't think of ourselves as a group.
 The other groups had a very strong group feeling, and they'd sit around and talk about taking over the world, or at least every art department in the Bay Area."

 In the wake of the artist collective galleries such as Ubu and Six came galleries run by professionals.

 "Hedrick was instrumental in transforming the cheery satire of Pop Art into the more outrageous bite of funk art."
 The birth of 'California Funk Art' can be found at the Six Gallery.
 Robert Arneson, the so-called "Father of the Ceramic Funk Art movement". considered Hedrick, "The Godfather of Funk Art".

 Hedrick received his B.F.A. in Art from the San Francisco Art Institute in 1955.

 The Six Gallery reading

 "The Six Gallery reading" took place on October 7, 1955, at the Six Gallery, when Allen Ginsberg, at Hedrick's invitation, read "Howl" for the first time.
 The event has become nearly as much a part of the city's mystique as the 1849 Gold Rush or the 1906 earthquake.

 Hedrick approached Ginsberg in mid-1955 and asked him to organize a poetry reading at the Six Gallery.
-At first, Ginsberg refused, but once he’d written a rough draft of "How", he changed his mind.
+At first, Ginsberg refused, but once he'd written a rough draft of "How", he changed his mind.
 An account of the night can be found in Jack Kerouac's novel The Dharma Bums, where he describes collecting change from each audience member to buy jugs of wine with Hedrick.

 Hedrick's 'Six Gallery Reading' was the first important public manifestation of the Beat Generation and helped to herald the West Coast artistic revolution that became known as the San Francisco Renaissance.